-- 4. ASTM D2244 "Standard Practice for Calculation of Color Tolerances and Color Differences from Instrumentally Measured Color Coordinates". - ASTM D4214 "Standard Test Methods for Evaluating the Degree of chalking of Exterior Paint Films".
+5. ASTM D4214 - "Standard Test Methods for Evaluating the Degree of chalking of Exterior Paint Films".

 - A. Submit pursuant to Section 013300 Submittal Procedures. - B. Submit pursuant to Section 016000 Product Requirements. - C. Qualifications Data: for Fabrication shop. - D. Manufacturer's technical product data, material descriptions, finishes, installation instructions and general recommendations for each specified material and fabricated product. - E. Shop drawings for sheet metal flashing and trim showing layout, profiles, methods of joining, and anchorages details, including flashing, counterflashings, expansion joint systems, termination points and any other system of flashing required.
 Include details of any special conditions.
 Distinguish between factory and field assembly work. - F. Provide layouts at 1/4-inch scale and details at 3-inch scale.
-Layouts shall not be copies of Architectural Drawings.

-G. Samples:

-- Initial Samples for color selection: Submit two small samples of manufacturer's full range of colors for flashings, fascias, soffits and other materials that may have a color choice required. - Submit two (2) samples 6" square of each exposed finish material in the color chosen by the Architect.
+Layouts shall not be copies of Architectural Drawings. - G. Samples: - 1.
+Initial Samples for color selection: Submit two small samples of manufacturer's full range of colors for flashings, fascias, soffits and other materials that may have a color choice required. - 2.
+Submit two (2) samples 6" square of each exposed finish material in the color chosen by the Architect.

 - A. Fabricator Qualifications: Employs skilled workers who custom fabricate sheet metal flashing and trim similar to that required for this Project and whose products have a record of successful in-service performance. - 1.
-For copings and roof edge flashings that are SPRI ES-1 tested and FM Approvals approved, shop shall be listed as able to fabricate required details as tested and approved. - B. Mock-ups: Build mockups to verify selections made under Sample submittals, to demonstrate aesthetic effects, and to set quality standards for fabrication and installation. - Perform work in accordance with SMACNA details and standards and approved shop drawings and Contract Documents.
+For copings and roof edge flashings that are SPRI ES-1 tested and FM Approvals approved, shop shall be listed as able to fabricate required details as tested and approved. - B. Mock-ups: Build mockups to verify selections made under Sample submittals, to demonstrate aesthetic effects, and to set quality standards for fabrication and installation. - C. Perform work in accordance with SMACNA details and standards and approved shop drawings and Contract Documents.